-Post

-Date
+Post Date

-Recruitment and selection checklist Initials Date Pre-interview: Butt Planning - Timetable decided: job specification and description and other documents to be provided to applicants, reviewed and updated as necessary.
+Recruitment and selection checklist Initials Date Pre-interview: Planning - Timetable decided: job specification and description and other documents to be provided to applicants, reviewed and updated as necessary.
 Application form seeks all relevant information and includes relevant statements about references etc Vacancy advertised (where appropriate) Advertisement includes reference to safeguarding policy, that is, statement of commitment to safeguarding and promoting welfare of children and need for successful applicant to be DBS checked Applications on receipt - Scrutinised - any discrepancies/anomalies/gaps in employment noted to explore if candidate considered for short-listing Short-list prepared References - seeking Sought directly from referee on short-listed candidates; ask recommended specific questions; include statement about liability for accuracy References - on receipt Checked against information on application; scrutinised; any discrepancy/issue of concern noted to take up with referee and/or applicant (at interview if possible) (If received by email - accompanying email to verify authenticity.
 If not from professional email address, follow up to ensure authenticity) Invitation to interview - Includes all relevant information and instructions and the self-disclosure form.
-Interview arrangements - At least two interviewers; panel members have authority to appoint; have met and agreed issues and guestions/assessment criteria/standards Online checks - Exploring any content publicly available online that might compromise their professional role so this can be discussed with candidates at interview Self-Disclosure - Completed self-disclosure is submitted and seen by the member of the panel who is safer recruitment trained.
-Interview - Explores applicants' suitability for work with children as well as for the post - Note: identity and gualifications of successful Note: identity and qualifications of successful applicant verified on day of interview by scrutiny of applicant verified on day of interview by scrutiny of applicant verified on day of interview by scrutiny of appropriate original documents; copies of applicant verified on day of interview by scrutiny of
+Interview arrangements - At least two interviewers; panel members have authority to appoint; have met and agreed issues and questions/assessment criteria/standards Online checks - Exploring any content publicly available online that might compromise their professional role so this can be discussed with candidates at interview Self-Disclosure - Completed self-disclosure is submitted and seen by the member of the panel who is safer recruitment trained.
+Interview - Explores applicants' suitability for work with children as well as for the post man ormatori do mon do foi tilo post Note: identity and qualifications of successful applicant verified on day of interview by scrutiny of appropriate original documents; copies of documents taken and placed on file, where appropriate applicant completed application for DBS disclosure diodiodalo 1 5(